hashicorp/raft-wal/README.md

 }
 ```

-The last segment (with highest key) is the "tail" and must be the only one where
+The last segment (with highest baseIndex) is the "tail" and must be the only one where
-`SealTime = 0`. `IndexStart` and `MaxIndex` are also zero until the segments is
+`SealTime = 0` (i.e. it's unsealed). `IndexStart` and `MaxIndex` are also zero until
-sealed.
+the segments is sealed.

 Why use BoltDB when the main reason for this library is because the existing
-BoltDB one has performance issues?
+BoltDB `LogStore` has performance issues?

 Well, the major performance issue in `raft-boltdb` occurs when a large amount of
 log data is written and then truncated, the overhead of tracking all the free
-space in the file makes further appends slower as well as the file never
+space in the file makes further appends slower.
-shrinking again (though disk space is rarely a real bottleneck).

 Our use here is orders of magnitude lighter than storing all log data.
 As an
 example, let's assume we allow 100GiB of logs to be kept around which is at